opendri/opendri.github.com/guide/chapter4.md

 ## Objectives

 A core objective of OpenDRI is to build an ecosystem of educated users around a national data management system for disaster risk management.
-The design for an OpenDRI engagement centers on a few activities:
+The design for an OpenDRI engagement centers on four activities:

 1. Collating, cleansing, and releasing fragmented datasets via one or more data catalogues, usually hosting on GeoNodes.
-2. Creating the policy/legal environment where these data can come together and building the community of practice around the data.
+2. Collecting data about the exposure of the built environment to natural hazards, usually by developing and sustaining a network of government officials, private sector entities, and community-based organizations that are prepared to curate this data.
-3. Developing and sustaining a network of government officials, private sector entities, and community-based organizations that are prepared to collect and curate data about their built environment.
+3. Creating the policy/legal environment where these data can come together and building the community of practice around the data.
 4. Catalyzing efforts around the use of the data for DRM as well as purposes unforeseen by the OpenDRI partners.

 <div class="info-box image-right adapted width-200px">